Table of Contents

-There are several different ways that you may try CBD.
+There are several ways that you may try CBD.
 Each of these solutions has a specific effect to help you with various conditions.

-When it comes to CBD, the oral bioavailability is much lower than it’s sublingual and vaporized forms.
+When it comes to CBD, the oral bioavailability is much lower than its sublingual and vaporized forms.
 Vaping CBD seems to be the least effective form of CBD.
 CBD sprays are usually the weakest concentration compared to other forms of CBD.

 Sublingual Tinctures, concentrates, soft gels, gems

-This method is basically applying CBD through a lip balms, lotions, salves, or as an ointment on the skin.
-It’s easiest because it doesn’t require special tools.
+This method is basically applying CBD through lip balms, lotions, salves, or as an ointment on the skin.
+It’s easier because it doesn’t require special tools.
 It can be effective in muscle pain, acne, sore throat, back pain, and migraines.
 You should read the label to find out what type of technology the product employs to deliver CBD through the dermal layers of your skin.

 This is the most effective and fastest method as CBD enters the bloodstream through your lungs.
 Smoking and vaping are two methods of inhalation.
 Notice that these two methods are also the least healthy ways to take CBD.
-They pose significant health risks which must be cautiously weighed against the limited substantiated therapeutic benefits of cannabis.
+They pose significant health risks, which must be cautiously weighed against the limited substantiated therapeutic benefits of cannabis.

 Instead, you may vaporize CBD concentrates, a process known as dabbing.
 It has been recently growing in popularity amongst cannabis and CBD enthusiasts.
 Dabbing is an extremely effective delivery system for administering high doses of CBD in a relatively short period of time.